AchiralAchiral

 Business-wide context

-Memory compounds over time across people, tools, decisions, promises, tickets, docs, accounts, and recurring work rather than inside a single tool, pipeline or git project.
+Memory compounds across people, tools, decisions, promises, tickets, docs, accounts, and recurring work rather than inside one tool, pipeline, or project.

-Deploy a shared Chiro assistant at the organization level for global, private organizational memory.
+Deploy a shared Chiro assistant for organization-wide organic memory.
 Each team member also gets a personal executive assistant for day-to-day support.

-Even the smartest models can be wrong without the right context.
-Ground it with emergent organizational memory — governed by roles, approval gates, and a full audit trail.
+Even capable models drift without the right context.
+Achiral grounds agents in organic memory shaped by roles, review, approval gates, and audit history.

 Organic Memory